TheStarViper/TheStarViper/README.md

 # About Me

-Im interested in robotics and can program in python and c++ I can also video edit and 3d model
+- Can program python
+- Can program c++
+- Can 3d model
+- Is interested in robotics

 # Currently Developing: